-Overhangs can optionally be defined for a window by specifying a Window/Overhangs element.
+Overhangs (e.g., a roof eave) can optionally be defined for a window by specifying a Window/Overhangs element.
 Overhangs are defined by the vertical distance between the overhang and the top of the window (DistanceToTopOfWindow), and the vertical distance between the overhang and the bottom of the window (DistanceToBottomOfWindow).
 The difference between these two values equals the height of the window.